huggingface/datasets/docs/README.md

 - Link that file in `./source/_toctree.yml` on the correct toc-tree.

 Make sure to put your new file under the proper section.
-It's unlikely to go in the first section (*Get Started*), so depending on the intended targets (beginners, more advanced users or researchers) it should go in section two, three or four.
+It's unlikely to go in the first section (*Get Started*), so depending on the intended targets (beginners, more advanced users or researchers) it should go into section two, three or four.

 ### Adding a new model